‘Young And The Restless’ Spoilers Week Of April 23: Kyle Confides, Nikki’s Sins, Vikki Blamed, Hilary’s News

 Young and the Restless spoilers for the week of April 23 have Nikki (Melody Thomas Scott) and Arturo (Jason Canela) jumping into bed for the sake of revenge.
 Kyle (Michael Mealor) continues to trust Victor (Eric Braeden) over his own family, while Hilary (Mishael Morgan) delivers some news to a shocked Devon (Bryton James).
 However, Arturo may have a secret agenda, Kyle is probably better off being kept in the dark and Hilary may have the last laugh.

 Since Victor has his mistress, Nikki sees nothing wrong with continuing her dalliance with the help.
-It seems as if Arturo is still game, since Young and the Restless spoilers, via She Knows Soaps, state that he agrees to revenge sex when Nikki points out that since Victor’s been having some extra-marital sex, she should enjoy the same benefits.
+It seems as if Arturo is still game, since Young and the Restless spoilers, via She Knows Soaps, state that he agrees to revenge sex when Nikki points out that, since Victor’s been having some extra-marital sex, she should enjoy the same benefits.
 Arturo may have a hidden agenda though, since Nikki will spot Abby (Melissa Ordway) and her lover in deep conversation.
 They will be discussing his contract with Nick (Joshua Morrow) at Rainbow Gardens.
 Abby specifically asks Arturo about Nikki’s treatment of him.
 Arturo cheerfully responds that both he and Nikki are happy with their relationship.
 Could Abby have a hand in Arturo’s strange behavior at times?
 Are the two working together in a long-term plot?

 The plot thickens today on #YR! pic.twitter.com/OGP0HjZ0ts